 If the test results in Dunrobin are successful, it means OakWood could significantly lower the investment required by clients to achieve Energy Star performance certification and a net-zero home.

 The first test on the Dunrobin executive home established a baseline of 3.10 Air Changes per Hour.
 OakWood holds itself to a very high standard of construction and we were hoping for a much lower starting ACH.
 However, Airtight Home Technologies’ architect and computer operator Mark Rosen explained that ACHs of 6 or 7 were average.

 Following the spray sealant, the second blower test confirmed a dramatically lower ACH of 0.77 – a 75.3% reduction in Envelope Leakage achieved with a modest investment in advanced sealing technology.

 For OakWood, this pilot beta-test was an important learning opportunity.
 We gained valuable insights on specific design and build considerations for improving on construction practices that already exceed code requirements.
 These will be factored into our design for future custom homes, even if energy performance and a reduced carbon footprint is not an explicit goal of homeowners.

 However, for any homeowner looking for Energy Star, net-zero certification or a higher level of home performance, AeroBarrier should be an important consideration.
 Going forward, OakWood is now considering AeroBarrier as a standard feature on all new custom homes.

-Trent Doherty is General Manager of OakWood, an Ottawa-based Design & Build company that has been providing quality services to residential and commercial clients since 1956.
+Trent Doherty is Construction Development Manager at OakWood, an Ottawa-based Design & Build company that has been providing quality services to residential and commercial clients since 1956.
 OakWood is dedicated to High Performance solutions that save clients on energy costs while taking measurable steps to achieving a net zero home.